hansojuhan/facegoop/README.md

 ### 5. Create posts (text only initially).

 Next step is creating posts - and here it makes sense to immediately add the whole CRUD for posts.
+To save time, I generated a scaffold for this.

+### 6. Send follow requests and accept follow requests from other users.

+Next, it should be possible to send and receive follow requests.
+A user can follow many users and be followed by many other users.
+First idea is to create a new table 'userfollowers', so users can follow others through this table.
+Then, it can be set up that a user has 'followers'.

+The request should also have a status of 'pending' or 'accepted':

+- 'pending' - the other person has to click 'accept', so that the user would be able to start seeing their posts.

+- 'accepted' - follow request accepted, user can see the posts.

+- If request is rejected, the record can be deleted.

+Then, a users index page needs to be created, displaying all users.
+There, each person can have a 'follow' button.
+Clicking creates a UserFollower with status 'pending'.
+The other person should now have a possibility to click 'accept' to change the status.

+#### 6.1.
+Status enum

+Since `status` has only 2 possible values, we can use an enum for this.